ruhulaminparvez/JavaScript/README.md

 # JavaScript
-I'm gonna upload my JavaScript codes and exercise projects on this repo 🚀
+I'm going to upload my JavaScript codes, exercise, and projects on this repo 🚀